Planning is about regulating the use and development of land and resources to meet the future needs of the community.

 You can now submit a Planning Appointment request through our online Planning Appointment Form.

 The Council only accepts documents associated with a devlopment application (DA) in electronic form.
 Details of the lodgement requirements for electronic documents can be found in the top right of this page.

 Compliance with Hobart Planning Schemes

-Hobart is governed by three planning schemes - the City of Hobart Planning Scheme 1982, Sullivans Cove Planning Scheme 1997 and the Battery Point Planning Scheme 1979.
+Hobart is governed by two planning schemes - the Hobart Interim Planning Scheme 2015 and the Sullivans Cove Planning Scheme 1997 .
 The assessment process for development applications under these schemes is governed by the Land Use Planning and Approvals Act 1993.